 Although they were much alike, each Wright brother was his own person.
 As the older brother, Wilbur was more serious and taciturn.
 He possessed a phenomenal memory, and was generally consumed by his thoughts.
 Meanwhile, Orville was positive, upbeat, and talkative, although very bashful in public.
 While Wilbur spearheaded the brothers’ business endeavors, they wouldn’t have been possible without Orville’s mechanical—and entrepreneurial—savvy.

 Since the Wright brothers split their experiments between Ohio and North Carolina, both states claim their accomplishments as their own.
-Ohio calls itself the “Birthplace of Aviation,” although the nickname also stems from the fact that two famed astronauts hail from there as well.
-Meanwhile, North Carolina’s license plates are emblazoned with the words “First In Flight.
+Ohio calls itself the “Birthplace of Aviation,” although the nickname also stems from the fact that a number of astronauts hail from there as well.
+Meanwhile, North Carolina’s license plates are emblazoned with the words First In Flight.